-In 2012, the Stockbridge-Area Wellness Coalition created a plan to promote health and wellness across the community, and encourage residents to eat better, move more, avoid unhealthy substances, and connect with others in healthy ways.
+In 2012, the Stockbridge-Area Wellness Coalition created a plan to promote health and wellness across the community and to encourage residents to eat better, move more, avoid unhealthy substances, and connect with others in healthy ways.
 The Avoid Unhealthy Substances sub-committee decided to focus their efforts on youth, reaching kids before substance use starts, and encouraging them stay drug-free through adolescence and into adulthood.
-To do this, they applied for a grant through the Chelsea-Area Wellness Foundation (now known as the 5 Healthy Towns Foundation), and looked to a neighboring community with a successful youth substance abuse prevention effort, known as SRSLY.
+To do this, they applied for a grant through the 5 Healthy Towns Foundation and looked to a neighboring community with a successful youth substance abuse prevention effort: SRSLY Chelsea.

 What sets SRSLY Apart

 What sets SRSLY apart from prevention efforts that have already been tried is its focus on the community and priority of being youth-led.
-SRSLY has support from the schools, law enforcement, faith community, businesses, library, parents, and youth; this large-scale, community-wide support really sets the stage for long-lasting positive change.
+This large-scale, community-wide support really sets the stage for long-lasting positive change.

 Priority Protective Factors

 Priority Risk Factors

 Seven Strategies for Effective Community Change

 SRSLY uses the seven strategies defined by Community Anti-Drug Coalitions of America (CADCA) for effective community change.
 Our priority substances, risk factors, and protective factors guide the activities we implement for each strategy.

 Here are some examples of the strategies and activities currently being implemented in Stockbridge:

 - Build Skills – Guiding Good Choices, Youth Empowerment Solutions